YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLRDERR
 --------------------

-JNLRDERR, Error reading journal file xxxx: unable to initialize.
+JNLRDERR, Error reading journal file xxxx.
+Unable to initialize.

 Run Time Error: This indicates that YottaDB encountered an error while trying to read from the journal file xxxx.
 This can happen if the journal file size is less than the minimum size of the journal file header, or if the journal-file-specification does not match the intended file, or if the intended file is not accessible by the processes that update the database.
 YottaDB automatically attempts to create a new journal file.
 If the attempt to create a new journal file fails, YottaDB issues another error and the intended update is lost and does not get registered in the database and journal.